uptech/engineering/content/docs/standards/git-commit/index.md

 Picture someone throwing this commit over a wall to you with no other information and they asked you to review it.
 What would you actually be able to say about it other than what is already included in the diff.
 You could maybe call out a small syntactical, style, or maybe some logic things strictly based on the diff itself.
 But you wouldn't be able to provide any value in the peer review on if the changes meet the **intent** because you don't know what the **intent** is.
 You can't analyze the **approach** and provide valuable analysis of it, nor can you understand if the change is the right change to make to reach the over arching **reason** for the change.
 We don't even know from the short summary provided what in the project.pbxproj file changed.
 As a result you'd have to read the entire diff of changes and infer the intent, approach, and reason.

-Making logical, purposeful, buildable, and testable commits with verbose commit messages may seem like overkill, but it becomes immensely useful for all the reasons stated in this guide, and more important when you no longer have access to the original developer who made the change!
+Making logical, purposeful, buildable, testable, not-necessarily complete, but releasable commits with verbose commit messages may seem like overkill, but it becomes immensely useful for all the reasons stated in this guide, and more important when you no longer have access to the original developer who made the change!
 There are even benefits seen when the developer can't recall the intent, approach, and reason of changes that were made only a couple months ago.

 #### What we are looking for